basnijholt/nijho.lt/content/post/btrfs-to-zfs/index.md

 3. How big is a restore?
 4. How long will it take?

+Asking question 1 delivered an unpleasant answer within the hour: the backups did not exist.
+Two boring causes had stacked up: a stale repository lock from a crashed run, and a repository URL still pointing at `truenas.local`, a name that stopped resolving along the way.
+The last successful backup ran at 07:00 on March 22; the next one at 07:16 on July 22, after the fix.
+Four months, almost to the minute. systemd logged the failure on every single run, nobody read it, and nothing escalated.
+I found out because I asked the question, not because anything told me.

 On the btrfs box, question 3 alone had three different answers depending on which tool I asked.
 `du` counted reflinked copies at full size, so directories reported terabytes that physically did not exist.
 `df` counted physical extents, which is honest about disk usage but tells you nothing about what a file-based restore will write.